midnightripper/Chatgpt_Explains/minibatch.md

 Common mini-batch sizes are powers of 2, such as 32, 64, 128, and 256, due to their efficiency in certain hardware architectures and deep learning libraries.
 However, the choice of mini-batch size should be based on available computational resources, model complexity, and the characteristics of the dataset.

+## Random vs. Sequential Batching
+Mini-batches can be formed using random or sequential sampling from the dataset.
+Random batching introduces more randomness and helps improve generalization.
+On the other hand, sequential batching preserves order, which can be beneficial for tasks like time-series data.

 ## Conclusion

 Mini-batch gradient descent is a powerful optimization algorithm that offers computational efficiency, regularization benefits, and improved generalization over batch gradient descent.
 By understanding the advantages and considerations of mini-batch gradient descent, you can apply it effectively in your machine learning projects to train accurate and robust models.